ocademy-ai/machine-learning/_sources/data-science/data-visualization/visualization-proportions.md

 A 'waffle' type chart is a different way to visualize quantities as a 2D array of squares.
 Try visualizing the different quantities of mushroom cap colors in this dataset.
 To do this, you need to install a helper library called [PyWaffle](https://pypi.org/project/pywaffle/) and use Matplotlib.

-Select a segment of your data to group:
+Select a segment of your data to group together:

 ```{code-cell}
 :tags: [output_scroll]